kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

 instead of having 2-3 hobby projects, where you end up shipping nothing.

 # How to get started?

+A straightforward way to get started is:

+> to say no to everything and say yes to the one and only thing that excite you

+as mentioned in ["Elimination of Choice"](#elimination-of-choice) section.

+If that's hard to do the above, here's a more structural approach:

 1. Get a paper and write down all the things that you want to do.
 2. Figure out your evaluation criteria for your prioritization.
 For example,